romaricdrigon/romaricdrigon.github.io/_posts/2019-07-05-value-objects-doctrine-and-symfony-forms.md

 // displays '49 CHF': the $price was modified, so both products change prices
 ```
 Make your value objects **immutable**.
-You may think you will never fall for something as simple as in my example, but in real life, in thousands of lines of code, it happens.
+You may think you will never fall for something as simple as in my example, but in real life, where you are writing thousands of lines of code, it happens.
 Make things simpler and less error prone from the beginning.

-To wrap up, my example `Money` value object class would look like this:
+To wrap up, the `Money` value object class would look like this:
 ```php
 class Money
 {